16642 Property Investment and Valuation

 Teaching and learning strategies

 This subject is delivered weekly.
-Students' learning experiences consist of self-directed reading, attending classes, workshops, and tutorials, discussing with groups, conducting online and class quizzes, and writing a report.
+Students' learning experiences consist of self-directed reading, attending classes, workshops, in-class test and tutorials, discussing with groups, and writing a report.

-Prior to the classes, students will engage in independent study through pre-requisite reading on the real estate investment process, risk-return decisions, and financial mathematics, which will be used to facilitate in-class discussions and activities, as well as through an online quiz.
+Prior to the classes, students will engage in independent study through pre-requisite reading and quizzes on the real estate investment process, risk-return decisions, and financial mathematics, which will be used to facilitate in-class discussions and activities.
 These activities will assist students in better understanding basic concepts and knowledge related to the subject topics and in developing their own abilities related to self-directed, independent learning.

 The first week of the class will focus on investment concepts, the real estate investment process, and risk-return investment decisions.
 Students will then engage in calculation practices using financial mathematics and techniques of investment appraisal and learn discounted cash flow (DCF) models.
 The knowledge gained from the first six weeks offers a theoretical base and provides students with basic concepts that can be used to evaluate investment alternatives and make investment decisions.

 Students will learn DCF modelling and sensitivity and scenario analysis techniques with a step-by-step approach in computer workshops or online video clips.
-DCF modelling is an important skill for students not only in conducting their assignments, but also in future subjects such as property finance and the capstone project, and in pursuing a particular financial analyst position in the real world.
+DCF modelling is an important skill for students not only in completing their assignments, but also in future subjects such as property finance and the capstone project, and in pursuing a career as financial analyst in the real world.
 The final few weeks of the class concentrate on studying the investment environment and risk analysis, as well as applying the learning knowledge to different types of investments and stakeholders.
-The mode of real estate case competition provides an opportunity to better understand real estate investment and engage with industry leaders.

 This subject also helps you develop academic and professional language and communication skills to succeed at university and in the workplace.
 During the course of this subject, you will complete a milestone assessment task that will, in addition to assessing your subject-specific learning objectives, assess your English language proficiency.